Econometric and Financial Statistics

 In the classes the theoretical concepts are exposed, some demonstrations are carried out simultaneously illustrating their application through examples and exercises.

-The evaluation is carried out through the accomplishment of individual works delivered on the form of written report, with presentation and discussion in class or by means of written tests.
+The evaluation is carried out through the accomplishment of individual projects delivered on the form of written reports.
+Both individual projects are valued between 0 and 20 and the final grade is the arithmetic mean of the individual projects classification.

 Univariate and multivariate models